DvidMakesThings/HW_10-In-Rack_PDU/README.md

 - **And even more more more debugging** → It survived the 24h test, but you can never test enough
 - **Enclosure manufacturing** → evaluate and contact sheet-metal manufacturers for a professional case.
 3D printed PLA case is nice, but it's not very professional

+Planned features (the list will be appended as I find more development possibilities):
+- **Renamebable Channels** Currently channels are marked as 1, 2 ...
+8. I'm planning to add some label functionality
+- **Offset Calibration** Channels have 0.75V-0.77V and 0.02-0.05A offset.
+Some off-state offset auto-zero function will be implemented

 ## Hardware Development Phases
 | Phase                                | Status   |